 It’s the old Catch-22: Employers want experience, but how do you get any until they hire you?
 The answer: freelance.
-If you want a top print or web internship, you need to have clips (published articles) under your belt before you walk in the door.
-That means you need to start freelancing now—well before you start applying for any internship.
+If you want a top print or web internship, you need to have published articles to show before you walk in the door.
+That means you need to start freelancing now—well before you start applying for internships.

 Dozens of newspapers and online publications in New York City will take your work.
 You’ll find several listed below.

-If you have no clips at all, approach one of the small publications below and ask about writing for them.
+If you have no clips at all, approach one of these small publications and ask about writing for them.
 They’ll put you to work, and you’ll wind up with a half-dozen clips by the end of the first term.

-Then you’ll be ready to crack the big publications around town, many of which take occasional freelance pieces.
+Then you’ll be ready to crack the big news organizations around town, many of which take occasional freelance pieces.
 But don’t forget: Freelancing means having ideas.
-Editors won’t simply assign you a story; you have to go to them with a list of on-the-money pitches.
-So study publications that take freelance work and figure out what their angles are.
+Editors won’t simply assign you a story; you have to go to them with a list of tailored pitches.
+So study media outlets that take freelance work and figure out their angles.
 Start walking the city streets with a view to finding exciting story ideas.

 Weeklies and other small publications will often consider story ideas over the phone.
 Practice pitching your story before you call.
-Make sure you can spit it out in three sentences.
-Bigger places will want to see a written pitch first (an e-mailed “query letter”).
-A pitch should explain what your angle is, why the story is important and why you are in a position to write it (perhaps you know the neighborhood or subject well because of stories you’ve done for school).
+Make sure you can summarize it in three sentences.
+Bigger places will want to see a written pitch or e-mailed “query letter” first.
+A pitch should explain what your angle is, why the story is important and why you are the best positioned to write it (perhaps because you know the neighborhood or subject well because of stories you’ve done for school).

 Remember: This list is not exhaustive.
-New York is brimming with local publications, and many of them take freelance work.
+New York is brimming with local publications that take freelance work.

 The Amsterdam News